-- 1 Double click the Event Viewer, accessed in of the following ways: - ♦ Windows NT Click the taskbar's Start button and choose Settings>Control Panel>Services. - Windows 2000 Click the taskbar's Start button and choose Settings>Control Panel>Administrative Tools. - ♦ Windows XP Click the taskbar's Start button and choose Control Panel>Administrative Tools.
+- 1 Double click the Event Viewer, accessed in of the following ways: - ♦ Windows NT Click Start >Settings>Control Panel>Services. - ♦ Windows 2000 Click Start>Settings>Control Panel>Administrative Tools. - ♦ Windows XP Click Start >Control Panel>Administrative Tools.

 - 2 In the Event Viewer, click Application log.
 The log appears.
 The check generates three entries.
 Each entry has TrackRecord as its Source. - 3 Double-click on the first log which verifies when the database check began. - 4 Double-click the second log which verifies when the database check finished. - Use these values to determine the run length of the check. - 5 Double-click the third log, which lists how many of the items are repaired, or verifies that no items are repaired.